Skip to main contentAccessibility Statement

 Young people may be thinking about where they want to live as an adult.

-It may be helpful to help them to think about things like:
+It may be helpful to think about:

 • do they want to live on their own or with other people?